codesinger/shu/doc/shu-manual.md

 Insert into the current buffer the names of all of the code files in the project whose files are in *proj-list*.

+#### shu-internal-set-c-project ####
+shu-internal-set-c-project *start* *end*
+[Function]

+Mark a region in a file that contains one subdirectory name per line.
+Then invoke set-c-project and it will find and remember all of the c and h files in those subdirectories.
+You may then subsequently visit any of those files by invoking M-x vh which will allow you to type in the file name only (with auto completion) and will then visit the file in the appropriate subdirectory.